PolySync/oscc/firmware/common/libs/mcp_can/README.md

 The following function is used to receive data on the 'receive' node:

-    CAN.readMsgBuf(unsigned char len, unsigned char buf);
+    CAN.readMsgBuf(INT8U *len, INT8U *buf);

-In conditions that masks and filters have been set.
-This function can only get frames that meet the requirements of masks and filters.
+Under the condition that masks and filters have been set, this function will only get frames that meet the requirements of those masks and filters.

 **len** represents the data length.